 In this demo, you will how to:

 - Use cell average output files

 - Export images and movies

 Tecplot 360 User Interface

 If you haven’t seen the user interface before, I’ll just give you a quick tour.
 When you launch Tecplot 360, you see in the middle here what we call the welcome screen.
 There are some really nice resources here, particularly the documentation and the Quick Reference Guide.
 There are a number of keyboard shortcuts and mouse shortcuts that are going to be useful for streamlining your work flow.
-So please take a look at this Quick Reference Guide.
+So please take a look at the Quick Reference Guide in our Documentation.

 - Getting Started with Tecplot for CONVERGE Webinar

 - Tecplot Technical Support